 However, the main thing is that a pie should have a bottom crust.
 Although there are recipes for crustless pies, this seems like more of a pudding or cake.

 Why is my crust chewy?

 To make the perfect flaky crust, you have to use cool ingredients, especially butter.
 Warm butter gets absorbed by the flour instead of coating it, making a chewier and tougher, less flaky crust.
 Do not remove the butter from the fridge until you are ready to make the pie crust.

 Raw sugar is slightly amber in color, is larger and coarser than regular sugar, and has a caramel flavor.
 Also called turbinado sugar, it is made of 99% sucrose and a little bit of molasses.
 Many bakers use it on top of pastries to give them a crunchy texture and sweet caramel flavor.

 How to store leftovers:

-- Store: First, let it cool, and after that cover, the leftover apple slab pie tightly and store them in the fridge for up to four days.
+- Store: First, let your pie cool, and then cover it tightly in an airtight container in the fridge for up to five days.

-- Freeze: To freeze, wait until the pie is totally cool and wrap it in plastic wrap before placing it in a freezer bag.
-After that, freeze for up to 3 months.
+- Freeze: To freeze, wait until it is completely cool and wrap it in plastic wrap before putting it into a freezer bag.
+It can be frozen for up to three months.